I: BASIC FAIRNESS ISSUES:

 8) Combine the best ideas of the whole political spectrum to advance our societal well-being and cohesion.
 Again, this contract is crowd-sourced.
 The “wish list” we present Candidates is the one best supported by voters.
 We see this contract as being in two parts, a populist part which conservative and libertarian voters might embrace, and some clearly progressive suggestions they might dislike very much.
-We would have no problem with an affiliated or similar organization, overlapping with us on populist issues to bring even more voters against the influence of big money on elections and money, while having their own conservative wish list/contract as well.
+We would have no problem with a similar organization, overlapping with us on populist issues to bring even more voters against the influence of big money on elections and money, while having their own conservative wish list/contract as well.
 Letting voters choose what they want from their elected officials is our goal.
 Please share your thoughts and ideas.

 II: TAX REFORM:

 1)Income is income, and all should be taxed the same.
 Eliminate the lower tax rates for capital gains income. .
 For years we’ve heard that the rich need special treatment of investment income so they will re-invest it and prosperity will “trickle down” to the rest of us.
 But that was never true.
 Nearly all new wealth in recent years has gone to the wealthiest 1% or 0.1%, and wealth disparity has grown to the highest levels since the Robber Barons.

 If you had the good fortune to have $1million in a US stock market index fund in 2013, you made about $250,000 without doing anything.
 If you had $1billion in such a fund, you made $250 million.
 Without doing anything.
-One could argue that capital gains should be taxed at HIGHER levels than regular income, but probably treating all income the same is fairest and simplest, with higher tax rates for the wealthy, elimination of many loopholes, and/or stronger alternative minimum taxes.
+One could argue that capital gains should be taxed at HIGHER levels than regular income, but treating all income the same is simplest, with higher tax rates for the wealthy, elimination of many loopholes, and/or stronger alternative minimum taxes.
 Certainly, taxing Capital gains at LOWER rates than income obtained by real work by real people is crazy, and the fact that has been the case since 1921 largely reflects how well the government does what rich people want.